Registration Deadline: For the full calendar of deadlines click here.

 Early voting qualifications: There is no early voting available, however qualified absentee voters may submit their ballots in person before Election Day.

-Polling Place: New York voter registration verification and polling place finder
+Polling Place: voter registration verification and polling place locator

-Verifying provisional ballot status: Contact County Board of Elections
+Verifying provisional ballot status: contact your county Board of Elections

-Verifying absentee ballot status: Contact County Board of Elections
+Verifying absentee ballot status: contact your county Board of Elections